-- j) Financial Instruments (Continued) - v) Derecognition of financial liabilities k) Future accounting standards
+j) Financial Instruments (Continued)

+v) Derecognition of financial liabilities

 The Company derecognizes a financial liability when the financial liability is discharged, cancelled or expired.
 Generally, the difference between the carrying amount of the financial liability derecognized and the consideration paid and payable, including any non-cash assets transferred or liabilities assumed, is recognized in the consolidated statement of operations and comprehensive loss.